Louis Philippe II, Duke of Orléans: Relationship with King Louis XVI

+At a meeting of parlement on 19 November, 1787, Louis XVI, as if at a lit de justice, ordered the registration of some loans which were being championed by the Archbishop Brienne.
+Philippe suddenly rose and protested that the king's action was illegal.
+Taken aback, the king awkwardly replied that it was legal because he wished it.
+The next day Philippe was exiled to the countryside by means of a royal lettre de cachet.

 One of the most astounding events occurred when Philippe took a vote in favor of Louis XVI's execution.
 He had agreed among close friends that he would vote against his execution, but surrounded by the Montagnards, a radical faction in the National Convention, he turned on his word, to the surprise of many.
 A majority (75 votes) was necessary to indict the King, and an overwhelming number of 394 votes were collected in favor of his death.
-The King was especially shocked by the news, stating:

-"It really pains me to see that Monsieur d'Orléans, my kinsman, voted for my death."
+The King was especially shocked by the news, stating: "It really pains me to see that Monsieur d'Orléans, my kinsman, voted for my death."

 Death

-On 1 April 1793, a decree was voted for within the Convention, including Égalité's vote, that condemned anyone with "strong presumptions of complicity with the enemies of Liberty."
-At the time, Égalité's son, Louis Philippe, who was a general in the French army, joined General Dumouriez in a plot to visit the Austrians, who were an enemy of France.
+On 1 April 1793, the National Convention passed a decree (with Égalité's vote) that condemned anyone with "strong presumptions of complicity with the enemies of Liberty."
+At the time, Égalité's son, Louis Philippe, who was a general in the French Revolutionary Army, joined General Charles François Dumouriez in a plot to visit the Austrians, who were an enemy of France.
 Although there was no evidence that convicted Égalité himself of treason, the simple relationship that his son had with Dumouriez, a traitor in the eyes of the Convention, was enough to get him and Louis Charles, Count of Beaujolais arrested on 4 April 1793, and the other members of the Bourbon family still in France on the days after.
 He spent several months incarcerated at Fort Saint-Jean in Marseille until he was sent back to Paris.
 On 2 November 1793, he was imprisoned at the Conciergerie.
 Tried by the Revolutionary Tribunal on 6 November, he was sentenced to death, and guillotined the same day.
+He was buried in the Errancis Cemetery, a common place of interment for those executed during the Revolution.